Itinerary at a glance

 - Munich airport

-- Very good train connections from Venice back to Munich
+- Good train connections from Venice to Munich

 - Tourist tax, if due, is not included in the price!